exo-lang/exo2-artifact/README.md

 #### Run performance benchmark against Halide (Optional)

-First you need to install Halide (and LLVM as its dependency) on your local machine.
+First, you will need to install Halide on your local machine.
+Download the appropriate Halide release 16.0.0 from the [Halide Github](https://github.com/halide/Halide/releases/tag/v16.0.0) and untar it.
+Then, set the environment variable `Halide_DIR=<path/to/release>`.
+You should not need to build Halide from source to run the benchmarks.

-We will outline what worked for our AWS server (Ubuntu 18.08) but the installation process will be different depending on your hardware, OS, and existing environment.
-The best place to find the Halide documentation is [README](https://github.com/halide/Halide) and the [build docs](https://github.com/halide/Halide/blob/main/doc/BuildingHalideWithCMake.md).
+Now, to compare the performance of the Exo-generated kernels against the Halide-generated kernels.
+Navigate to `Halide/app/<kernel>/`.
+Create a folder called `exo_<kernel>`, and copy over the exo-generated `<kernel>.c` and `<kernel>.h` files (see previous section) into that folder.
+Create a folder called `build/` and run `cmake ..` from within the `build/` folder.
+Then, run `Halide/app/<kernel>/benchmark.sh` to run our suite of benchmarks between the Exo and Halide generated kernels.

 ### Build BLAS library